A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Deep Learning Pipeline for Training and Inference

-The denoising and the deblending modules essentially preprocess the images in the pipeline to enhance the lens searching and modeling tasks farther down the pipeline.
-Performance of these modules, especially when they are used for inference, is dependent: the output of one feeds as the input to the next module.
-To that end, we evaluate three strategies: (1) end-to-end training, where a single model is trained such that its input is the noisy blended image and its output is the deblended image from the simulation data; (2) modular training, where the denoising and the deblending models are trained separately; and (3) joint training, where the denoising and deblending models are trained jointly by passing the output of denoising model as the input to deblending model.
+The denoising and deblending modules essentially preprocess the images in the pipeline to enhance the downstream lens searching and modeling tasks.
+The performance of these modules, especially when they are used for inference, is codependent: the output of one feeds as the input to the next module.
+We evaluated three different training strategies: (1) \emph{End-to-end training}, where a single model is trained so that its input is the noisy blended image and its output is the deblended image from the simulation data; (2) \emph{Modular training}, where the denoising and deblending models are trained separately; and (3) \emph{Joint training}, where the denoising and deblending models are trained jointly by passing the output of the denoising model as input to the deblending model.
 Here, the loss function is a weighted combination of their individual losses.

-We use the L1 loss to train the denoising and the deblending models, then employ the peak signal-to-noise ratio (PSNR) to evaluate the denoising and deblending accuracy.
+The three strategies start with the same input.
+In modular and joint training, the input images to the deblending module were simulated noiseless blended images and predicted noiseless blended images, respectively.
+End-to-end training does not have this stage because it takes noisy blended images and directly outputs the noiseless deblended images.
+We use the L1 loss to train the denoising and deblending models, then employ the peak signal-to-noise ratio (PSNR) to evaluate the denoising and deblending accuracy; higher PSNR is better, with a maximum value typically close to 50 for 8bit images~\cite{sonka2014image}.